 Step #2: Complete all pre-admission requirements.

 Complete all Associate Degree in Nursing Program prerequisite courses before applying to the program.
 A grade of “C” or higher is required for all courses.
 For a listing of the prerequisite courses, please click to the Registered Nursing Preparation Program Toolbox and select the ADN Self-Advising Form.
 Completing program co-requisite (support) courses is also recommended.

 Complete the Assessment Technologies Institute’s Test of Essential Academic Skills (ATI TEAS) Exam in order to fulfill the pre-admissions exam requirement for the Associate Degree in Nursing Program.
 An adjusted individual total exam score of 78% or higher is required to qualify for the ADN Program.
 The exam score remains current for three years and may be retaken every three months.
 The higher score will be used if taken more than once.
 Through a pilot study initiated in Spring 2014, an adjusted individual total exam score of 65% or higher will be considered for admissions into the ADN Program.

 Interested students should be sure to address all other pre-admission requirements for the program in preparation for their application to the program.

 Step #3: Submit the UH System Application Form and KCC Admissions Application/Checklist Form.

-If you are new, transferring or returning to Kapi‘olani Community College, submit an (online) “University of Hawai‘i System Application Form.”
+If you are new, transferring or returning to Kapi‘olani Community College, submit an Online Application Form.

 All students applying to the Associate Degree in Nursing Program, must complete an (ADN) Admissions Application Checklist Form which may be obtained by accessing the “Registered Nursing Preparation Program Toolbox,” and then selecting the “ADN Admissions Application/Checklist Form.